Email Us Today! contact@umonics.sg

 1. What do you call a fake noodle?
 An impasta!

-Explanation: This joke plays on the word ‘impasta’, which sounds like ‘imposter’.
-It can be used to introduce the concept of fake or imitation objects.
+Explanation: This joke plays on the word ‘impasta’, which sounds like ‘imposter’, introducing the concept of fake or imitation objects.

 2. Why did the chicken cross the road?
 To get to the other side!